CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 File Name: Automation-PullRequest.yml

-Action Workflows can have each task in a separate file or aggregate tasks with the same purpose in one file based on the triggering event.
-Since multiple jobs run concurrently, GitHub Actions currently does not support directory structures, so having fewer files and using hierarchical naming will make management easier.
+Action Workflows can have each task in a separate file, or they can be grouped in the same file based on trigger events or purpose.
+Since multiple Jobs run concurrently, either approach works.
+Additionally, because GitHub Actions currently does not support directory structures, having fewer files and using hierarchical file naming makes management easier.

-Here, all actions related to PR events are placed in the same workflow.
+Here, all PR-related event Actions are placed in the same Workflow.

 Automation-PullRequest.yml